How to Pass the Neuro-Psychiatric Exam

 4. Learn how to draw

 When I say learn how to draw, it does not mean you have to be like Michaelangelo or Da Vinci.
 If you are told to draw people, do not draw stick figures.
-Draw people with complete parts like ears, eyes, hairs, fingers, and the likes.
-Draw them with happy faces.
+Instead, focus on basic human anatomy and proportionality.
+Draw people with complete parts like ears, eyes, hairs, fingers, etc. Pay attention to details such as body posture, facial expressions, and gestures, as they can provide valuable insights into the individual’s emotional state.
 Make evident distinctions between males and females e.g., mustache for males and long hair for females.
 After that, you describe each drawing or make a story out of it in 4-5 sentences.
-Some of the concepts included here are tricky, and everything being drawn could mean something to the psychologists.
-Therefore, be careful.

 5. Hone your English skills